 On March 20, 2008, we completed the acquisition of the East Coast Asphalt Operations.
 The purchase price was \$450 million, plus the market value of inventory, which will be determined post-closing and is currently estimated to be \$370 million.
 We made an initial payment at closing of \$654.5 million, which consisted of the \$450 million purchase price plus \$204.5 million as an initial payment for inventory.
 We borrowed \$124 million under our new term credit facility and \$530.5 million under our revolving credit facility to fund the initial payment.
-We expect to fund the final inventory payment of \$165 million with borrowings under our revolving credit agreement.
+We expect to fund the final inventory payment of \$165 million with borrowings under our revolving credit facility.
 We will use the proceeds from this offering to repay a portion of the borrowings we incurred in connection with the acquisition of the East Coast Asphalt Operations.
-We intend to repay an additional portion of the borrowings through the issuance of senior notes or other long-term financing.
-Our ability to complete, and the timing of, these long-term financing transactions will depend on market conditions and other factors.
-See "Risk Factors."
+On April 2, 2008, at the closing of our common unit offering, we will repay all of the \$124 million outstanding under our new term credit facility and \$88.5 million of borrowings under our revolving credit facility.

 The East Coast Asphalt Operations consist of two asphalt refineries, one located in Paulsboro, New Jersey and the other in Savannah, Georgia, which supply a network of 22 terminals throughout the U.S. East Coast with asphalt cement and related products.
-In addition to the refineries, we acquired three terminals capable of storing 4.8 million barrels of asphalt and terminal storage agreements for storage in 15 third party terminals.
+In addition to the refineries, we acquired three terminals capable of storing 4.8 million barrels of asphalt and terminal storage agreements for storage in 15 third-party terminals.